-Risk was reported to Audit Governance and Standards Committee in March 2021 and March 2022.
+Risk was reported to Audit Governance and Standards Committee in March 2021 Counter fraud operations are underpinned by a Member code of conduct and March 2022.
 We note the risk report to Audit Governance and Standards Committee are only reported with unmitigated risk scores.
 We feel reporting mitigated risk scores as well would be more useful to members so that they can see the real level of risk faced by the council.